 - Rabo Bank, ING and ABN AMRO [Banking]

 Most of the banks in the Netherlands have their own applications.
 They all offer an overview of your transactions and are often use for transferring.
 They aren’t used for much else, but are well secured and easy to use, especially when on the go.

 - Marktplaats [Buy and Sell]

-Everywhere there are second hand shops and groups on Facebook when you are able to find a great bargain old (but new) items.
+Everywhere there are second-hand shops and groups on Facebook where you are able to find great bargain on old (but new) items.
 Marktplaats (which could be considered the Craigslist or Gumtree of the Netherlands.)
 You’re able to search for the item you are looking for quickly, find contacts and bid.

 - NOS – NU – Telegraaf [News]

-Stay up to date in Dutch current events.
-Nu.nl won the best Dutch app of 2014, and gives you the option to customize your news feed.
-They’re all quite straight forward, aand it’s a great way to start learning the new language!
+Stay up to date on Dutch current events.
+Nu.nl won the best Dutch app of 2014 and gives you the option to customize your news feed.
+They’re all quite straightforward, and it’s a great way to start learning a new language!